Aeroméxico: Technology

 In 2016, Aeroméxico added 2Ku WiFi service by Gogo to some 737-800 aircraft, including access to Netflix.
-On its 787-8 and 787-9 Dreamliners it added Panasonic broadband Internet, and on Embraer narrowbody aircraft, streaming entertainment via Gogo's Gogo Vision.
+On its Dreamliners, it added Panasonic broadband Internet, and on Embraer narrow-body aircraft, streaming entertainment via Gogo's Gogo Vision.

-In July 2016, the airline launched a completely new website and new check-in kiosks at Mexico City airport.
+In July 2016, the airline launched a completely new website and new check-in kiosks at Mexico City Airport.
 That same year, the airline also co-sponsored the launch of startup accelerator MassChallenge in Mexico.